 When Can You Enroll in Medicare Advantage?

-There are three opportunities when you can enroll into Medicare Advantage.
+There are three opportunities to enroll into Medicare Advantage:

-✓ You can enroll into a Medicare Advantage Plan during your Initial Coverage Election Period (ICEP) when you turn 65.
+✓ During your Initial Coverage Election Period (ICEP) when you turn 65.
 This is the 7-month window that surrounds your 65th birthday.
 During this enrollment period, you can sign up for a Medicare Advantage plans with or without Prescription Part D coverage.

 ✓ If you delayed your Part B enrollment due to having employer coverage, you can elect to enroll into Medicare Advantage under a Special Enrollment Period (SEP).
 To learn more about Special Enrollment periods, please go to our Special Enrollment Period – Working Past 65 page.